 Updates and anonymous contact with your recipient

 According to the confidentiality policies, some transplant centers may provide an anonymous update on the status of the recipient within the first year after transplant.
 Additionally, you and your recipient may have anonymous contact during the first year after transplant.
-This includes sending cards, letters, and gifts without revealing your identities.
-Only one gift is allowed to be sent and it cannot exceed $50 U.S. in value.
+This includes sending cards, and letters without revealing your identities.
 However, some transplant centers do not provide updates or allow anonymous communication at any time.

 Remember: Confidentiality polices and anonymous contact guidelines also apply to social media.
 Review our social media guidelines to learn what you can share about your donation experience online.